htnmtinghtn35/500lines/README.md

 Previous books in the AOSA series have done this by describing the high-level architecture of several mature open-source projects.
-While the lessons learned from those stories are valuable, they are sometimes difficult to absorb for programmers who have not yet had to build anything at that scale.

-"500 Lines or Less" focuses on the design decisions and tradeoffs that experienced programmers make when they are writing code:
+While the lessons learned from those stories are valuable, they are sometimes difficult to absorb for "500 Lines or Less" focuses on the design decisions and tradeoffs that experienced programmers make when they are writing code: